shivannis/xandr-docs-public/xandr-docs/finance/charges-for-sellers.md

 ---
-title: Microsoft Invest - Charges for Sellers
+title: Finance - Charges for Sellers
-description: This article explains about the seller auction service charge which is a charge for selling inventory to third-party buyers. ms.date: 10/28/2023 ms.custom: finance
+description: This article explains about the seller auction service charge for selling inventory to third-party buyers. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Charges for sellers
+# Finance - Charges for sellers

 ## Seller Auction Service Charge (SASC)